SilentAuroras/cloud-resume-challenge/README.md

 # Cloud Resume Challenge
-Cloud resume challenge for GCP using terraform

 This is a learning repository for performing the Cloud Resume Challenge as outlined below:
 - https://cloudresumechallenge.dev/

 This challenge will utilize Terraform to provision the challenge in GCP.

-Deployment steps are as follows:
+The deployment steps are as follows:
 1. Setup GCP CLI authentication
    1. ```gcloud auth application-default login```
    2. ```gcloud config set project PROJECT_ID```